CarlSchwan/talk-desktop/README.md

 * Legacy-type login with host, username and password.
 Please create an app password on Nextcloud and use it.
 * Multi-account support
+	- customizable indicator colors on conversations page, defaults to instance theme
 * List of all conversations, sorted by activity.
 It contains an unread counter, which is highlighted when an unread mention is present.
 	- Regular polling
 	- SailfishOS notifications, synced with Nextcloud